ethancanne/social-media/README.md

 # Social Media Application

 ---

-Run `make build` from root to build containers
+Make sure Docker Desktop is installed on your system: https://docs.docker.com/desktop/windows/install/ Clone the repository
-Run `make run` from root to run containers with docker-compose
+Run `docker-compose up` from root to build and run containers
 ---